Travel Disruption Advice for Luton Airport delays and cancellations

 - Check flight details with your airline as soon as possible, if your flight is cancelled you may be better off staying at home.

 - Keep checking for up to date information about the airport either through Twitter.com or by calling the airline directly you can find all the airline numbers by clicking on the correct airport contact link above.
-You can also check all flight disruptions on the BBC website.

 - Try to stay calm, you’re in safe hands at Luton Airport, the airlines know what they are doing and if your flight has been delayed today or cancelled it is for your own safety!

 - If your flight has been cancelled make sure your airline transfers your flight.

 - Probably the most important one, leave yourself plenty of time to get to the airport as driving to the airport is probably the most dangerous part of your journey.

 The main thing is try to stay calm, the airlines are doing everything they can to get your flight in the air without putting anyone’s life in jeopardy.